 Then drive through the deserts surrounding the Mýrdalssandur Mountains.
 This barren landscape represented the planets of Lah’mu and Eadu in Stars Wars: Rogue One.

 Towards the end of the day, travel to the East Watch by the Sea from Game of Thrones.
 Jon Snow and the wight-hunters set off to sea from Reynisfjara, the most famous black sand beach in Iceland.
 Reynisfjara was also a filming location for Star Wars: Rogue One, Star Trek: Into the Darkness, and Noah.

 The final stop of the day is the village of Vik on the South Coast.
 Vik is a worthwhile stop in its own right — the 300-person village is a cultural hub and has beautiful scenery.
+In the premiere of Vikings season 5, Flóki, one of the main characters of the series, stands on a black sand beach near Vik.
 Vik was also featured in Captain America: Civil War, for scenes set in Siberia.

 You’ll spend the night in a hotel in Vik.
 Take time to explore the little village’s colorful buildings.

 Depart from Vik and head to Skaftafell to discover the land beyond the wall.
 Your first stop is Hjörleifshöfdi Hill, which stood in for the Frostfang Mountains just north of the wall in season 2 of Game of Thrones.
 Then pass by the snaking green Fjadrárgljúfur Canyon, where Daenerys’s dragons flew in the premiere of season 8.